 It’s often said that we can be our own worst enemies and this is never the more the case than when it comes to our mental health and well being.
-It can sometimes feel that our minds are scheming against us and this is never more the case than for those that suffer from low self esteem.

 Self esteem is how we all think of ourselves, how we judge our worth and the value we give to our lives.
 Those struggling with low self esteem will have a poor opinion of themselves and feel that their lives have gone wrong somewhere along the line.
 This can become a particularly cruel trap as they will often feel that they do not deserve to feel better which makes it harder for them to take steps to improve their situation.

 Someone with low self esteem can be seen as having fallen out of love with themselves.
 And if you don’t love yourself, then it might seem like an impossibility that someone else could love you or that you will have any love of your own to offer.